 80. Dark Side of the Moon (1973) - Pink Floyd

-There's so much to praise about the biggest selling classic rock album in history that everybody on earth owns.
-For starters this was the best sounding record yet made at the time.
+There is so much to praise about the biggest selling classic rock album in history that everybody on earth already owns.
+For starters, this was the best sounding record yet made at the time.
 Listening to it now, modern production techniques still have nothing on it.
-If every song on Dark Side of the Moon was about Nazis eating babies, this would still ever so much hit the spot.
-Roger Waters conceived the lyrics to Moon on his own and this marks the first but obviously not last time he took a more controlling role.
-The band were still compiling their music together though and spending over six months at Abbey Road Studios to make this happen clearly paid off.
-Every note of Dark Side has been etched into our brains and there's no point in naming highlights.
-You listen to this from beginning to end or you're lying.
+If every song on Dark Side of the Moon was about Nazis eating babies, it would still hit the spot.
+Roger Waters conceived the lyrics to Moon on his own,and this marks the first yet obviously not the last time that he took a more controlling role.
+The band were still compiling their music together though, and spending over six months at Abbey Road Studios to make this happen clearly paid off.
+Every note of Dark Side has been etched into our brains, so there is no point in naming highlights.
+You listen to this from beginning to end or you are lying.

 79. Eyes Open (2006) - Snow Patrol

-You could label these chaps an Irish Coldplay, (Coldplay themselves always trying to be a British U2 for Halloween, just to bring this full circle), but this is pigeonholing Snow Patrol unfairly.
+You could label these chaps an Irish Coldplay, (Coldplay themselves always trying to be a British U2, just to bring this full circle), but this is pigeonholing Snow Patrol unfairly.
 Their fourth record Eyes Open defines their own brand of power pop and gloriously so.
-They've had and have continued to have killer songs on all their albums, but Eyes Open is so far their only one to have eleven of them.
-"Chasing Cars" once again owes a debt to Grey's Anatomy for it breaking through in the States, but "You Could Be Happy", "You're All I Have", "It's Beginning to Get to Me", and "Make This Go on Forever" easily beat 'em and all feature even more outstanding vocal melodies from Gordon Lightbody.
-The penultimate "Open Your Eyes" though, (with it's one chord progression and slowly building arrangement), is everything I like about music.
+They had and have continued to feature killer songs on all their albums, but Eyes Open is so far their only one to have eleven of them.
+"Chasing Cars" once again owes a debt to Grey's Anatomy for it breaking through in the States, but "You Could Be Happy", "You're All I Have", "It's Beginning to Get to Me", and "Make This Go on Forever" easily beat them and all feature even more outstanding vocal melodies from Gordon Lightbody.
+The penultimate "Open Your Eyes" though, (with its one chord progression and slowly building arrangement), is just everything that I like about music.

 78. Pinkerton (1996) - Weezer

 Rivers Cuomo abandoned the spotlight for a bit after Weezer's blue self-titled came out and made him a millionaire.
 He finished up his degree at Harvard University, got one of his legs that was shorter than the other since birth operated on, and ditched a rock opera called Songs from the Black Hole to instead write what would come out as Pinkerton.
-Critics had their heads up their asses and panned the album and it wielded no hits, depressing Cuomo to the point where even today he's reluctant to play much of anything off it even though everyone has been bending over backwards to apologize for not liking it the first time.
-This was the last and best go the band had at delivering songs that weren't about Hollywood or embracing their shinny, ironic, nerdiness, where Cuomo was digging deep and hitting darker gold and the production is noisy, heavy, and triumphant.
+Critics had their heads up their asses and panned the album and it wielded no hits when released, depressing Cuomo to the point where even today he is reluctant to play much of anything from it, even though everyone has been bending over backwards to apologize for not liking it the first time.
+This was the last and best go that the band had at delivering songs that were not about Hollywood or embracing their shinny, ironic, nerdiness, where Cuomo was digging deep and hitting darker gold, with noisy, heavy, and triumphant production to boot.

 77. 8-Bit Apocalypse (2006) - Maggot Twat

-If you don't live around the greater Chicagoland area, then I have to pity you.
-The recently no more Maggot Twat operated around these here parts for about sixteen years and they made going to see a local metal show in a shithole bar one of the most enjoyable experiences you could have.
-Formed by two brothers who dubbed themselves Spam and Pizzer Manwhat and utilized the services of puppet drummer extraordinaire Dick Pancakes, the Twat cut only three albums in their near twenty years as a band and the middle one 8-Bit Apocalypse is their ultimate experience.
-"Kill the Bitch", "A Vampire Bit My Balls", "I Wanna Get Laid", "Sexy Plants", and the interludes "Fuck My Underwear" and "Hot Dogs, Present Bush" should give you a clear idea, but what these guys are oozing with in brilliant, immature humor, they equally match with wammy-bar abusing riffs and heavy as balls production.
+If you do not live around the greater Chicagoland area, then I have to pity you.
+Maggot Twat have operated around these here parts for about sixteen years and they make going to see a local metal show in a shithole bar one of the most enjoyable experiences you could have.
+Formed by two brothers who dubbed themselves Spam and Pizzer Manwhat, and utilized the services of puppet drummer extraordinaire Dick Pancakes, the Twat have cut only three albums in their near twenty years as a band, and the middle one 8-Bit Apocalypse is their ultimate experience.
+"Kill the Bitch", "A Vampire Bit My Balls", "I Wanna Get Laid", "Sexy Plants", and the interludes "Fuck My Underwear" and "Hot Dogs, Present Bush" should give you a clear idea, but what these guys are oozing with in brilliant and immature humor, they equally match with wammy-bar abusing riffs and heavy as balls production.

 76. Elton John (1970) - Elton John

-Sir Elton John's second album scored the now standard "Your Song" and being self-titled and the first one to see release in the States, most peoples over here logically assumed it was his debut.
-This early in the game, he and Bernie Taupin hadn't landed their stable band line-up yet, but the material they had already was without rival.
-I do have to admit that Elton John carries a lot of nostalgia for me as this was my Ma's favorite of his records and she played the shit out of it to me and my brother since infancy.
-But I stand by it as one of the best soft rock albums by Elton or anyone.
-There's a strong emphasis on harp and an almost med-evil vibe throughout in gorgeous songs like "I Need You to Turn to", "The Greatest Discovery", "The King Must Die", "First Episode at Hienton", and "Sixty Years On", but plenty of rock left over for "Take Me to the Pilot" and "The Cage".
+Sir Elton John's second album scored the now standard "Your Song", and being self-titled and the first one to see release in the States, most people over here logically assumed that it was his debut.
+This early in the game, he and Bernie Taupin had not landed their stable band line-up yet, but the material they had already was without rival.
+Elton John carries a lot of nostalgia for me as this was my Ma's favorite of his records, and she played the shit out of it to me and my brother since infancy.
+Yet I stand by it as one of the best soft rock albums by Elton or anyone.
+There is a strong emphasis on harp and an almost medieval vibe throughout, in gorgeous songs like "I Need You to Turn to", "The Greatest Discovery", "The King Must Die", "First Episode at Hienton", and "Sixty Years On", with still plenty of rock left over for "Take Me to the Pilot" and "The Cage".

 75. Aqualung (1971) - Jethro Tull

 Ian Anderson channeled his personal thoughts on organized religion through a folk-prog filter on Jethro Tull's defining work Aqualung.
-There's both proggier and folkier albums by the Tull surely, but as far as many peoples including me are concerned, this is an open and shut case as to the album that best represents this band's abilities.
-The title track, "Locomotive Breath", "Hymn 43", and "Cross-Eyed Marry" are as classic as classic rock can be, but the closing number "Wind-Up" sums up the album's god vs. religion theme to a tee and is the single best song Ian Anderson ever wrote.
-The very excellent Clive Bunker sadly bowed out of the band after this album but at least John Evan made his debut on the keys.
-Far as musicianship goes though, Martin Barre hogs the spotlight on the title-track's guitar solo, easily in the running for best non-Jimmy Page ones of the early '70s.
+There are both proggier and folkier albums by the Tull, but as far as many people including me are concerned, this is an open and shut case as to the album that best represents the band's abilities.
+The title track, "Locomotive Breath", "Hymn 43", and "Cross-Eyed Marry" are as classic as classic rock gets, but the closing number "Wind-Up" sums up the album's god vs. religion theme to a tee and is the single best song that Ian Anderson ever wrote.
+The excellent Clive Bunker sadly bowed out of the band after this album, but at least John Evan made his debut on the keys.
+As far as musicianship goes though, Martin Barre hogs the spotlight on the title-track's guitar solo, easily in the running for one of the best non-Jimmy Page ones of the early 70s.

 74. Revenge (1992) - Kiss